 Without its Route 66 connections, Victorville would be just another distant SoCal commuter suburb.
 In fact, ever since the departure of Hula Ville, not to mention the wonderful Roy Rogers and Dale Evans Museum, which—along with its much-loved celebrity subjects—had a home here, Victorville just hasn’t seemed the same.
 Fortunately, old Route 66 can still be traced through town: From the Route 66 Museum, turn south onto 7th Street, which runs past a few neon-signed old motels like the New Corral (14643 7th St., 760/245-9378, $64 and up) with its animated bucking bronco.

-There’s also a worthwhile stop two miles east of downtown: Join the truckers and bikers at family-run Emma Jean’s Holland Burger Café (17143 N. D St., 760/243-9938), rated best in the country by the Diners, Drive-ins and Dives TV show.
+There’s also a worthwhile stop two miles east of downtown: Join the truckers and bikers at family-run Emma Jean’s Holland Burger Café (17143 N. D St., 760/243-9938), featured on Diners, Drive-ins and Dives TV show.

 South and west of Victorville, heading toward Los Angeles and the seemingly distant Pacific Ocean, a number of very picturesque but generally dead-end stretches of old Route 66 go over Cajon Pass, but the main road is definitely I-15.